-Once the desired dilation is achieved, the clinician will use a silent, handheld suction device called an Ipas to perform the aspiration and remove the pregnancy.
+Step 4.
+Once the desired dilation is achieved, the clinician will either use a silent, handheld suction device called an Ipas for an MVA, or an electric device for an EVA to perform the aspiration and remove the pregnancy.

-The MVA recovery time is relatively short in the clinic.
+The manual vacuum aspiration abortion (MVA) or the electric vacuum aspiration abortion (EVA) recovery time is relatively short in the clinic.

 - For women who have the procedure with only local anesthetic, the recovery time is typically less than 30 minutes.

 - For women who were given a sedation medicine for the procedure, the recovery time may be a bit longer (30-60 minutes) while the sedation effect diminishes.